OctopusDeploy/docs/docs/getting-started/terms.md

 ## Deploying a Release

 When you [deploy a release](/docs/deployment-process/releases/index.md), you are executing the deployment process with all the associated details, as they existed when the release was created.
-You can Deploy a Release as many times as you want to.
+You can deploy a release as many times as you want to.

 ## Spaces